teroka/ucarp-mvip/README.md

 Configure your carp interfaces in `/etc/network/interfaces` as such:

 ```
-  auto eth0:carp0
   iface eth0:carp0 inet static
         address 192.168.1.110
         netmask 255.255.255.0

-  auto eth0:carp1
   iface eth0:carp1 inet static
         address 192.168.1.120
         netmask 255.255.255.0
 ```

 Then copy vip example from `/usr/doc/ucarp-mvip/examples/` to `/etc/ucarp-mvip/` and configure them as you please.
-Don't forget to `auto` the carp interfaces as we're lazily using `ifquery`.

-Vip config examples for **one** server using the above `/etc/network/interfaces` example could look like:
+Vip config examples for **first** server using the above `/etc/network/interfaces` example could look like:
 * `/etc/ucarp-mvip/vip-010.conf`